I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 Balkanization of media has blocked his agenda.

-That means me and Fox News.
+That means me and FOX NEWS.

-Cash for clunkers and epic debacle.
+Cash for clunkers an epic debacle.

-Oracle, Larry Ellison has sued Oregon over the health insurance exchange there.
+Oracle Larry Ellison has sued Oregon over the health insurance exchange there.

-Uh I I I kid you not.
+Uh I I, I kid you not.

-There's all kinds of stuff.
+There's all Kinds of stuff.

-But I we'll get to this.
+But we'll get to this.

 Don't worry.

-I it's not a tease.
+It's not a tease.

 All this is coming up.